 Dismissal and Diversion Programs for Drug Charges

 If you are charged with either a felony drug offense or misdemeanor drug offense, there may be an opportunity available to you to have the drug charges dismissed.
 In Wake County, first time offenders charged with drug violations can be afforded an opportunity to maintain a clean record.
-Contact the Dozier Law Firm and Wake County criminal defense attorney Chris Dozier today for a free consultation regarding your felony drug charges or misdemeanor drug charges.
+Contact Dozier Law Firm, PLLC and Wake County criminal defense attorney Chris Dozier today for a free consultation regarding your felony drug charges or misdemeanor drug charges.

 Felony Drug Diversion: 1 Year Period